lawrennd/old_talks/_data-science/includes/milan.md

 \notes{\subsection{Context}}

-\notes{This deals with the challenges that arise through the *death of the programmer* because we can now see the context around each service.
+\notes{This deals with the challenges that arise through the intellectual debt  because we can now see the context around each service.
 This allows us to design the relevant validation checks to ensure that accuracy and fairness are maintained.
 By recompiling the algebra to focus on a particular decision within the system we can also derive new